apache/airflow-site/landing-pages/site/content/en/blog/apache-con-europe-2019-thoughts-and-insights-by-airflow-committers.md

 ---
-title: "ApacheCon Europe 2019 — Thoughts and Insights by Airflow Commiters"
+title: "ApacheCon Europe 2019 — Thoughts and Insights by Airflow Committers"
-linkTitle: "ApacheCon Europe 2019 — Thoughts and Insights by Airflow Commiters"
+linkTitle: "ApacheCon Europe 2019 — Thoughts and Insights by Airflow Committers"
 author: "Polidea"
 description: "Here come some thoughts by Airflow committers and contributors from the ApacheCon Europe 2019.
 Get to know the ASF community!"
 tags: ["Community"]